Primitive Type f64

 If one of the arguments is NaN, then NaN is returned.
 Otherwise this returns the greater of the two numbers.
 For this operation, -0.0 is considered to be less than +0.0.
 Note that this follows the semantics specified in IEEE 754-2019.

-Also note that “propagation” of NaNs here doesn’t necessarily mean that the bitpattern of a NaN operand is conserved; see explanation of NaN as a special value for more info.
+Also note that “propagation” of NaNs here doesn’t necessarily mean that the bitpattern of a NaN operand is conserved; see the specification of NaN bit patterns for more info.

 source